 - Centralized operations also provide an environment to test modifications by implementing them with isolated parts of the recruiting team and observing the effects, then quickly executing with the rest of the team if necessary.

 A simplified and centralized recruiting team bridges the gap between talent acquisition and talent management.
 A properly organized and equipped team can expand beyond finding talent and dropping a body off with the company.
 A centralized team is vested in the success of employees and this leads to innumerable benefits for any organization.
 The members of the hiring team also become culture ambassadors to all they come in contact with, aware of the effort and resources that go into each new hire.
-Structural changes to an organization’s recruiting and talent acquisition team can go a long way towards improving the hiring process for all parties involved.
+Structural changes to an organization’s recruiting and talent acquisition team can go a long way toward improving the hiring process for all parties involved.